An advanced guide to

 Key takeaways

-I've been using Claude Code for the last six months.
-It's an incredibly powerful tool and allows developers to write code faster than ever, fix issues in minutes, and design new user interfaces that will delight people.
+I've been using Claude Code for the last year and it's an abolute joy to use.
+We now have access to an incredibly powerful tool that allows anyone to write code, fix issues in minutes, and design new user experiences that delight people.

-During this time, I've really put Claude Code through its paces and learnt a lot about how you can extract the most from it.
-Here's a quick overview of the different strategies you can use.
+During this time, I've really put Claude Code through its paces and given you lots of strategies for getting the most from it.
+Here's a quick overview of the different topics we've covered in this guide:

-1. Most problems come down to vague prompts
+1. Most problems are caused by vague prompts

-When Claude gives you a bad result, the first thing to check is whether your prompt was specific enough.
+Whenever Claude gives you a bad result, the first thing you should check is the prompt and whether it was specific enough.
 Nine times out of ten, the issue isn't Claude - it's that you didn't tell it exactly what you wanted.
-The 30 seconds you spend writing a clearer prompt will save you 10 minutes of back-and-forth.
+By just spending an extra 30 seconds on the prompt and being clearer, you'll save yourself 10 minutes of back-and-forth with Claude.

 2. Screenshots are worth more than you'd think